Etsy is an online marketplace where people can buy and sell all kinds of handmade goods, vintage items, and art supplies.

 We are making an average of 35K a month and the trend is gaining a ton of momentum since airing on QVC & Shark Tank in 2017.

-Jill Bong (from Oregon, USA) started Chicken Armor® almost 12 years ago.
+Jill Bong (from Oregon, USA) started Chicken Armor® about 12 years ago.

 I’m Jill Bong, co-founder of Chicken Armor®.
 We designed a different chicken saddle that makes it not only affordable but low-maintenance as well.